|Created:||3 years ago|

 Stabilizing Life Pods

-You can now research and build a "Life Pod Stabilization Module."
+You can research and build a "Life Pod Stabilization Module."
 By giving one of these to your humans, they can gradually repair the fundamental problem with their pod.
 After a long time (4 hrs), they will become fully stable and stop needing further repair.
+Research and build upgraded versions of these modules to reduce the pod's consumption rate, reduce the damage it takes when unsupplied, or allow the humans to research random technologies at the appropriate level.

 Life Pod Benefits

-Each life pod provides a small amount of power as well as a speed bonus: all buildings within a medium radius of a life pod work at double speed.
+Each life pod provides a large speed bonus: all buildings within a medium radius of a life pod work at double speed.
 This encourages you to build separate parts of your base around each life pod.

 0.0.1 - First version.